Allen-Synthesis/EuroPi/software/programming_instructions.md

 2. Copy its entire contents by selecting all and pressing Ctrl-C.
 3. Open Thonny back up and press Ctrl-N to create a new file.
 4. Paste the europi.py contents into the new file, and press Ctrl-Shift-S to save as.
-5. Choose Raspberry Pi Pico
+5. Choose Raspberry Pi Pico.

 ![Save to Pico](https://i.imgur.com/BTn7kAz.jpg)